MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AboutPmax.md

   - bing.com

   > [!NOTE]
-  > This only applies to Performance Max campaigns—these first-party domain exclusions will continue to apply to any other campaigns you have set.
+  > This only applies to Performance Max campaignsâ€”these first-party domain exclusions will continue to apply to any other campaigns you have set.

 ## Related videos